Alonso-del-Arte/hello-world-swift/CONTRIBUTING.md

-This project will be open to Hacktoberfest 2025.
+This project is now open to Hacktoberfest 2025.

-#  Guidelines to Hacktoberfest 2025 Contributors
+#  Guidelines for Hacktoberfest 2025 Contributors

 Spruce it up but keep it relatively simple and easy to understand.